 View additional details about the Write to Register for CMS

 Learn answers to questions regarding graduation credit, CMS courses, transfer students, non-SF State students, tutoring, and graduate students by reviewing our CMS FAQS.

 Hiring Pool for Part-Time Lecturers in CMS Program

 The Composition for Multilingual Students (CMS) Program accepts applications for their Part-Time Lecturer Hiring Pool during each spring semester.
 View additional information about the hiring process.

 For more information on how CMS classes may benefit you or (if you are an instructor) your students.
 View additional information on CMS and GWAR.

 CMS Class Schedule

-Take a look at the latest CMS class schedule.
+Take a look at the SFSU Class Schedule.

 CMS Faculty Contact Information

 See the list of CMS faculty, including their office locations, phone numbers, and e-mail addresses.